thendawg/nvezos/README.md

 2) Install Ubuntu-GNOME as normal (I recommend not installing 3rd party software, or checking any of the other optional elements as it could cause a potential driver conflict - For detailed instructions, see "OS Install" at the bottom)

+**EXTREMELY IMPORTANT** If you want the overclocking function to work, the user you setup must be set to "Auto-login" this provides an X session for our scripts to bind to.
+This shouldn't be much of a concern as once setup is complete, there will be no display output from the GPU anyways.

 3) After the install is complete and you are booted into the gnome graphical environment, open a terminal (Click activities, then start typing terminal) and run the following commands.

 sudo apt-get -y install git